ManlyMarco/Illusion_BrowserFolders/README.md

 3. Extract the plugin into your game directory.
 The dll file(s) should end up inside the folder `BepInEx\plugins`.
 4. Start Studio and open the scene load window.
 You should see a new window next to the standard file list.
 Click on the folder names in the list to open contents of that folder.

+If you are updating from an older version you can remove `KK_BrowserFolders_Hooks_KK.dll`, `KK_BrowserFolders_Hooks_KKP.dll` and `KKS_BrowserFolders_Hooks.dll` if you have any of them in your `BepInEx\plugins` folder.
+These files are no longer needed.

 #### Incompatibilities
-- Remove `KKSceneBrowserFolders.dll` from `BepInEx` if you have it, as it's an old version of this mod.
+- Remove `KKSceneBrowserFolders.dll` from the `BepInEx` folder if you have it, as it's an old version of this mod.
 - The KKS version is incompatible with `KKS_StudioDefaultData`.
-You must remove `KKS_StudioDefaultData.dll` from your plugins folder or BrowserFolders will not work.
+You must remove `BepInEx\plugins\KKS_StudioDefaultData.dll` if you have it or BrowserFolders will not work.
-- There is a mild incompatibility with `KK_ReloadCharaListOnChange v1.2 and older`; check for an updated version if you use this plugin.
+- There is a mild incompatibility with `KK_ReloadCharaListOnChange v1.2 and older`; check for an updated version on the KK_Plugins repo if you use this plugin.

 ## How to compile
 1. Clone this repository.